IsaacOribamise/School-Project-Digital-Forensics-A-Cybersecurity-Investigation-Project/README.md

 - <b>📝 4: If everything was done correctly, this page would display meaning we are ready to analyze our data source. </b>
 <img width="409" alt="image" src="https://github.com/IsaacOribamise/School-Project-Digital-Forensics-A-Cybersecurity-Investigation-Project/assets/154943957/5fdda5bb-50f1-4a9c-af5b-c4fbdfea8cc7">

+The second section is to then describe all steps taken in Autopsy to identify potential evidence, including data files, deleted data files, directories, or drive partitions.

 - <b>📝 5:Now we begin analyzing the data sources for relevant evidence for our investigation.
 The first set of data that I discovered was the numerous amounts of images relating to the oil industry. </b>
 <img width="441" alt="image" src="https://github.com/IsaacOribamise/School-Project-Digital-Forensics-A-Cybersecurity-Investigation-Project/assets/154943957/51a301f4-1aad-4bf5-9971-cb77b6289d0d">